 On Raisin Monday, academic children typically meet at their parents’ home in the morning, where they will be dressed up in costumes and given a ‘Raisin receipt’ to carry with them on their way to Lower College Lawn.
 There, hundreds of academic children will flood onto the grass where they will be showered with foam from foam cannons and can mess around covering their academic siblings and friends in foam, while their parents watch and take pictures from the sidelines.

 - Traditionally, academic fathers would give their kids the Latin phrase below, written on parchment, to take to the foam fight.
 This is known as a Raisin receipt.
 Over time, unusual objects have taken the place of parchment, but the phrase has stayed the same:

 Ego civis [name of parent], tertianus/a [third year] or magistrandus/a [fourth year] huius celeberrimae universitatis Sancti Andreae, qui [father's degree] studeo, a te [child's name], meo/a bejanto/ina carissimo/a qui [child's degree] studeat, unam libram uvarum siccarum accepisse affirmo pro qua multas gratias tibi ago.

 - Your Raisin receipt should be safe: oversized, electrical, stolen, or otherwise illegal receipts will be confiscated, and both parents and kids may face disciplinary action.

 - Note that all receipts will be disposed of on the way into the foam fight.
 If you would like to keep a receipt, ask a parent to look after it before you enter.

-- Keep your costumes free from appropriation and respect all cultures.
+- Keep your costumes free from appropriation and respect all cultures, identities, and experiences.

 - Think about creating receipts that can be made from recyclable or reusable materials, like cardboard, scrap paper, spare rags or clothes, or secondhand items from charity shops.